UWB-Biocomputing/Graphitti/docs/Developer/Serialization.md

 ```

 3. Register Your Base Class (if not registered automatically):

 Normally, registering base classes is handled automatically if you serialize a derived type with either `cereal::base_class` or `cereal::virtual_base_class`.
-However, in situations where neither of these is used, explicit registration is required using the `CEREAL_REGISTER_POLYMORPHIC_RELATION` macro.
+However, in situations where neither of these is used, explicit registration is required using the `CEREAL_REGISTER_POLYMORPHIC_RELATION` macro in the derived class.

 ```cpp
 struct MyEmptyBase